-Julia also had the honour to work collaboratively for over seven years with Cross Community Connect (CCC), a Tanzanian non-profit focused on community-led solutions to social challenges.
+Julia also had the honour to co-found and work collaboratively for over seven years with Cross Community Connect (CCC), a Tanzanian non-profit focused on community-led solutions to social challenges.
 Led by Shadrach Meschach, himself from the Kigoma Region in Tanzania, Cross Community Connect has provided entrepreneurship training for community members in Uvinza and Kazurimimba villages, female leadership workshops for both young women and young men, and skill development training (i.e. computer literacy and tailoring).

 Julia has her Master of Environmental Studies in Urban Planning and Bachelor of Science in Biological Anthropology, Political Science and Linguistics.